leclairm/exclaim_compilation_liskov/README.md

 ## Run the wrapper script

-The `build_liskov.sh` script creates a working directory in a default location on `${SCRATCH}` and executes the previously described steps.
+The `launch_build_liskov.sh` script creates a working directory in a default location on `${SCRATCH}` and executes the previously described steps.
 It provides a series of handy options for the uenv and view to be used, submitting the build to a compute node, running the build in the background on login nodes with `nohup`, choosing a working sub-directory or choosing alternative icon repo/branch

-Check the usage with `./build_liskov.sh -h`
+Check the usage with `./launch_build_liskov.sh -h`

 ```
-❯ ./build_liskov.sh -h
+❯ ./launh_build_liskov.sh -h

 Usage: build_liskov.sh REQUIRED_PARAMETERS OPTIONS